 Children are constantly growing and changing.
 It’s impossible to keep up.
 From the scrunched up, wrinkly newborn, to the first smile, from sitting up to the amazing speed of their sprinting crawl, and their first wobbly steps.
 The changes come and go in the blink of an eye.
 Then as they mature, they become little people.
 People with distinct personalities, opinions, interests and pursuits, constantly changing and developing.
 Words cannot describe just how special these moments are.

 But photographs can.

-The First Year, in children’s photography terms, really extends out to about 18 months (but it doesn’t make for an easy subject heading 🙂 ) depending on the development of your child.
-Each child is unique and reaches the different developmental phases at a different time.
+The First Year, in children’s photography terms, really extends out to about 18 months (but it doesn’t make for an easy subject heading) depending on the development of your child.
+Of course, each child is unique and reaches the different developmental phases at a different time.
 When booking a baby photography session you need to consider what stage your baby is likely to be at at the time of the sessions, to ensure we get the best possible result.